apollographql/apollo/docs/source/tutorial/introduction.md

 Learning a new technology can be overwhelming sometimes, and it's common to get stuck!
 If that happens, we recommend joining the [Apollo Spectrum community](https://spectrum.chat/apollo) and posting in the relevant channel (either `#apollo-server` or `#apollo-client`) for assistance from friendly fellow developers.

-If anything in the tutorial seems confusing or contains an error, we'd love your feedback!
-Click the **Edit on GitHub** link on the right side of the page to open a new pull request, or [open an issue on the repository](https://github.com/apollographql/apollo/issues/new).
+If anything in the documentation seems confusing or contains an error, we want to know!
+On the right side of any page, click **Rate article** to submit feedback, or click **Edit on GitHub** to create a pull request.